shoui520/shoui520.github.io/docs/new-guide-preview.md

 And yet, it's often difficult to grasp why they tend to use *that* phrase in *this* context, or *this* word instead of *that* other one… This creates a barrier for us learners as we can't just study grammar and vocabulary to achieve native-like fluency.

-Without the prerequisite experience, attempting to construct sentences in your target langage often leads to unnatural, or difficult to understand phrasing.
+Without the prerequisite experience, attempting to construct sentences in your target language often leads to unnatural, or difficult to understand phrasing.
 In turn, lack of experience with how native speakers play with their language makes it difficult to understand them, due to unfamiliarity with phrasing outside of a learning resource's scope.

 This is why in your learning routine, **you must “immerse” yourself in the language—read and listen to what natives write and speak.**

-Language learning is a process of subconsciously memorizing patterns by the way of comprehensible input.
+Language learning is a process of subconsciously memorising patterns by the way of comprehensible input.
 What this means is, when you understand something (comprehensible) in your immersion (input), your brain subconsciously stores that pattern for later information retrieval.
 You see, being able to comfortably read this guide is only possible because you have had so much experience reading English in the past that, when you read this, your brain thinks something like, "Oh, there's pattern #234 used with pattern #82 and pattern #10!".

 And since you are a proficient English reader, this is done effortlessly.
 You can understand the words in these sentences.
 You can understand what links the sentences together.
 You can even detect the tone and degree of formality in my writing, and it's all thanks to your brain storing the context, and other information of all the language patterns that you've come across.

-Notice how I haven't mentioned "knowing the grammar" or "having memorized the vocabulary"?
+Notice how I haven't mentioned "knowing the grammar" or "having memorised the vocabulary"?
 This is because you don't organically process language in this manner.
 Some readers may not even be native speakers and probably have studied English grammar before, but it is unlikely they're actively thinking about it when coming into contact with English every day.

 ## 1.4 Coming to terms with sucking

 In language learning, and in anything that requires skill, you are always going to start off struggling for a long time until you get better.
-As mentioned earlier, many learners (I am guilty of this too) fall into the trap of attempting to master something before ever trying to engage in practise with what they need to work on.
+As mentioned earlier, many learners (I am guilty of this too) fall into the trap of attempting to master something before ever trying to engage in practice with what they need to work on.
 For example, a student might fuss over a certain aspect of grammar for way too long and never find the time to move on to something else they are better off spending their time with.

 **☝ THIS HERE**, ladies and gentlemen, is what we want to avoid.
 We have to get into the habit of letting go and start doing what we actually need to do.